The-hyphen-user/stockwatch/README.md

 ### after your database is created and online sync some starter tables/values
 cd into /backend and $node syncStockPrice.js
-cd into /backend and $node syncStocks.js
 cd into /backend and $node syncUsers.js
 cd into /backend and $node syncUserStocks.js

+cd into /backend and $node syncStocks.js
+*this will give slower computers a timeout issue*
+to avoid this use python file syncStocks.py in /python directory
+to use the python DB insert you will need to pip install mysql-connector and pip install python-dotenv

 ### starting the server and webpage